 We have included this high up on the list of priorities, as it is a critical factor in working with the right agency.

 A brief and a budget will help you get like-for-like quotations instead of just attracting agencies that may undercut prices but also undercut services.
 It helps if you break this down.
-Here’s some suggestions:
+Here are some suggestions:

 If you can’t separate them just yet, don’t worry, but bear in mind you should budget for all of these things.
 Don’t think you can leave any of these things out if you want a successful website.

 For example, a site with no marketing of any kind will have little to no traffic.
-It’s a sure-fire way to make sure your initial investment goes down the drain.
+It’s a surefire way to ensure your initial investment goes down the drain.

 5. Time Frame

 An agency needs to know if they can meet your deadlines.
 Deadlines are the responsibility of both parties.

 Are your team on hand to ensure the project runs smoothly at your end?
 When we start a new project, we ask our clients to help us with the following:

 - Is there an absolute deadline?
 What will actually happen if you don’t meet it?

 Deadlines are also your responsibility, so check what will happen with your agency if you don’t send them what THEY need on time.